 But it’s not as simple as just getting the right size – it’s also important to be realistic about which fit will work best for your frame.
 If you’ve got broad shoulders and a narrow waist you’ll look great in our tailored fit, however, if you’re slim-framed with slim limbs, then you’ll pull off a skinny fit or slim fit.

 Whatever fit you go for, your suit should sit flat on the chest and shoulders.
 Not too wide and not too tight.
 For a tailored look, your jacket length should end by the middle of your thumb when your arms are by your side, while a skinny or more trend-led jacket will be cut a little shorter.
 Read how to get the right fit for a detailed look at each of our fits and step-by-steps to measure for a suit.

 This is where seasonal trends and personal taste come into play, but it can be daunting if you’re new to the game or not sure what you’re looking for.
 If you need some guidance, looking at what our in-store suit experts are wearing is a great place to start.
 Who better to give you advice than someone who wears a suit day-in and day-out?

 Our suit experts are also a great source to find out what other guys are wearing too.
 Ask them what’s selling in-store at the moment to get a good idea of what’s popular.
-For example, blue suiting is our most asked-for but pastel colours are a massive trend this season.
-If you’re not quite into going head-to-toe in pastel pink, try adding in louder colours and prints with your accessories instead.
+For example, blue suiting is our most asked-for but pastel colours are a big trend this season.
+If you’re not quite into head-to-toe pastel pink, try adding in louder colours and prints with your accessories instead.

 If anything influences the kind of suit you should be buying, where you’re going to wear it is a key thing to consider.
 In your case it’s prom and this is actually the most freedom you’ll ever have to wear something that you can really shine in.